 I used a more mousse-like souffle for the chocolate souffle, a chocolate mousseline souffle recipe from BonAppetit.com that also always turns out great.
 However, I used dark chocolate instead of milk chocolate, even though I prefer milk chocolate, mostly due to the egg white dilution factor.
 It needs a more intense chocolate flavor to counteract that egg white dilution.

-Since I’m such a souffle goddesssss, of course I went into this challenge with the utmost confidence, and of course, my vanilla bean souffles turned out gorgeous.
+Since I’m such a souffle goddesssss, of course I went into this challenge with the uttermost confidence, and of course, my vanilla bean souffles turned out gorgeous.
 It was almost as if they knew it was a special occasion and stood taller than ever.
 In fact, I would say they rose even higher than the height of the ramekin!
 I was ECSTATIC, like a proud mama.
 Now, I had to be careful carrying the baking sheet with these little hot mama’s to my little suburban Lowel Ego Light nook to photograph them.
 With each baby step, I breathed a sigh of relief until I finally reached my destination.
 My inner psyche was pleading desperately, over and over..

 Pleeeease don’t deflate, just give me one photo!

 I made it.
 Yes!
 I’m ready to snap away, and they’re still standing tall!

 Then I watched in horror through the viewfinder as one of the Lowel Ego Lights keeled over and smashed my perfect, tall vanilla soldiers to smithereens.
 Surprise attack by the Lowel outfit.
 I uttered a barely audible “No” and sat down in shock for a minute.
 I could almost hear the sad strains of Taps.